 Hypertensive heart disease can happen if you have unmanaged high blood pressure for a long time.
 The added strain on your heart could lead to heart failure or other health problems.
 This is why it’s important to know if you have high blood pressure and to treat it if you do.
 Lifestyle changes can make your heart healthier, too.

 Hypertensive heart disease is a long-term condition that develops over many years in people who have high blood pressure.
-It’s a group of medical problems ― like heart failure and conduction arrhythmias ― that can happen when you don’t control your high blood pressure (hypertension).
+It’s a group of medical problems ― like heart failure and conduction arrhythmias ― that can happen when your high blood pressure (hypertension) is unmanaged.

 Chronic high blood pressure (higher than 120/80 mmHg) causes hypertensive heart disease.
 As people get older and continue to have high blood pressure, their risk of heart disease increases.
 Heart failure occurs most often in people older than 65.